kakashysen/dockerized-ghost/README.md

 By the way, there are a jobs configured to make a backup of Database every day at mid night and is storage in the `backups-db` directory

+__Note__

+If you wan to deploy in Digital Ocean server, you need to add 1G of swap to your server, if you don't know how do that check this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04)

+## Requirements

+- `docker` 17.03.1-ce, build c6d412e

+- `docker-compose` version 1.11.2

 ## Install

 Clone this repo `git clone git@github.com:kakashysen/dockerized-ghost.git`

+Enter in to directory `dockerized-ghost`

+`cd dockerized-ghost`

 Get the last version of ghost